Why may breaking into modeling be difficult?

 4) The Photographer you are working with may be a Scam Artist

 Scam artists spend most of their time tricking people rather than developing their photography skills.
-So it is rare that you will meet a fraud who also shoots fantastic shots.
+So it is rare to find a fraud who also takes fantastic photos.

 Anyone can grab a camera and claim that they are a professional photographer.
 Have some lights set up.
 Point and shoot.
 That’s all there is to it right?